Skip to content

 RBT Translation:

-And Father-King is calling-out to Father-of-Tumult, and is saying to-himself,705 `What have you made to-ourselves?706 And what have I missed to-yourself,707 for you have caused to come in upon me, and upon my kingdom a great miss-offering?708 Made-ones which are not made you have made by-me.`709
+And Father-King is calling-out to Father-of-Tumult, and is saying to-himself,705 `What have you made to-ourselves?706 And how have I missed to-yourself,707 for you have caused to come in upon me, and upon my kingdom a great miss-offering!708 Made-ones which are not making, you have made with-me.`709

 LITV Translation: